MicroScope: Content

 Following the closure of the print edition, MicroScope became available only online and in a monthly digital format.

 The classic audience for the magazine works within the 'two-tier' channel, either in distribution or at a reseller level.
 The readership includes volume distributors, value-added distributors, resellers, MSPs, VARs, ISVs and technology consultants.

 Over the past 40 years the channel has matured and continues to go through a process of consolidation.
 During the time the magazine has been publishing computers have become mainstream and the concept of the microcomputer is fundamentally accepted in both workplace and home.

-Personnel

 Editors

 The editor-in-chief, commonly known simply as “the Editor”, of MicroScope is charged with formulating the magazine's editorial policies and overseeing corporate operations.
 Since its 1982 founding, the editors have been: